Speeding offences and car insurance

 There’s no single national limit in the UK.
 The speed limit on motorways is 70mph.
 The speed limit on a single carriageway road is 60mph.
 But limits may be lower if you are towing a caravan or trailer.

-A speed limit of 30 miles per hour (48km/h) applies to all single and dual carriageways with streetlights, unless there are signs showing otherwise.
+A speed limit of 30 miles per hour applies to all single and dual carriageways with streetlights, unless there are signs showing otherwise.

 Local councils can reduce speed limits for certain roads to ensure the safety of road users.
 That’s why it’s important to never assume you know the limit for a road and to look out for reduced limit signs, which must be clearly displayed.